-The Fund will comply with the Investment Manager's policy on assessing breaches of the United Nations Global Compact Principles for Business as outlined in the Investment Manager's ESG Principles and Guidelines document and will exclude companies that derive: (i) more than 10% of annual revenues from the production and/or distribution of armaments; (ii) more than 30% of annual revenues from the production or distribution of thermal coal and; (iii) more than 5% of annual revenues from the production of tobacco.
+The Fund will comply with the Investment Manager's policy on assessing breaches of the United Nations Global Compact Principles for Business as outlined in the Investment Manager's ESG Principles and Guidelines document and will exclude from the Fund's holdings companies that derive (i) more than 5 per cent. of annual revenues from the production of tobacco; (ii) more than 10 per cent. of annual revenues from Fossil Fuel extraction or production; (iii) more than 20 per cent. of annual revenues from the production and/or distribution of, electricity generation from, or construction of, thermal coal and directly associated facilities; (iv) more than 10 per cent. of annual revenues from the 10 per cent. of annual revenues or reserves in Arctic exploration or development; or (v) more than 10 per cent. of annual revenues from the production of annual revenues from the production of annual revenues from the production of of annual revenues from the production of annual revenues or reserves in Arctic exploration or development; or (v) more than 10 per cent. of annual revenues from the production or development; or (v) more than 10 per cent. of annual revenues from the production of oil sands or tar sands.